Cheesy Pesto Party Bread

 I’ve made this party bread a few times here at home, and it’s beginning to be a problem.
 The problem being that it feeds a crowd, at least it should.
 Bread is our weakness around here, so testing it out is both good and bad.
 I really need to invite peeps over next time I make it!

-• It’s ooey, gooey, cheesy, pesto deliciousness!
+• CHEESY GOODNESS – It’s ooey, gooey, cheesy, pesto deliciousness!
 Thank me later!

 Overhead view of Cheesy Pesto Party Bread on a white tray, with pre-cut squares and an extra bowl of pesto sauce.

-3. Take a loaf of French (my mom’s recipe is what I used) or sourdough bread, and slice it in one-inch chunks, slicing in both directions – but DON’T SLICE ALL THE WAY THROUGH.
+Prep bread.
+Slice crusty bread in one-inch chunks, slicing in both directions.
+But DON’T SLICE ALL THE WAY THROUGH.
 You want the loaf to stay in tact while baking.
+Place on a baking sheet lined with parchment paper.

-9. Drizzle some olive oil over the top, and then a bunch of freshly ground black pepper.
+Add olive oil.
+Drizzle some olive oil over the top of the prepared party bread.
+Add freshly ground black pepper.

-10. Carefully place a piece of tinfoil loosely over the bread.
-Don’t let the foil touch the cheese, if you can.
+Add foil.
+Carefully place a piece of aluminum foil loosely over the bread.
+Don’t let the foil touch the cheese, if possible.

-11. Bake for 20 minutes on 400 degrees, and then bake uncovered for a few minutes to slightly brown the cheese.
+Bake.
+Bake pesto party bread for 20 minutes in a preheated oven at 400 degrees F, and then remove foil and bake uncovered for a few minutes to slightly brown the cheese.

 Collage of the 9 steps for making cheesy pesto party bread.